Reuven1203/Full-House-Support/terms.md

 We may update these Terms from time to time.
 Updates will be posted here with a new "Last Updated" date.
 Continued use of the app after changes take effect constitutes acceptance of the revised Terms.

 ## 13. Governing Law
-These Terms are governed by the laws of [your province/country], without regard to conflict-of-law principles.
+These Terms are governed by the laws of the Province of Quebec and the federal laws of Canada applicable therein, without regard to conflict-of-law principles.

 ## 14. Contact Us
 Questions about these Terms?
 Contact us at **reuven1203@gmail.com**.